ihhub/fheroes2/docs/FAQ.md

 ## Q: Where should I report a bug?

 Please report bugs on the project's GitHub [Issues page](https://github.com/ihhub/fheroes2/issues).
-When opening a bug report, include your fheroes2 version, operating system, a clear description of the problem, steps to reproduce it and, if possible, screenshots, logs or a save file.
+When opening a bug report, include your fheroes2 version, operating system, a clear description of the problem, steps to reproduce it and, if possible, screenshots or a save file.

 ## Q: How can I contribute to the project?